Skip to main content

 AB 638 Teacher Training Scholarship Program – Expands the Golden State Teacher Grant Program by including loan forgiveness eligibility for preschool teachers

-AB 656 Expanding CSU Doctoral Programs – Allows CSUs to offer more doctoral degrees without having to get legislative approval
+AB 656 Expanding CSU Doctoral Programs (Signed) – Allows CSUs to offer more doctoral degrees without having to get legislative approval

-AB 897 Permanent Status for Adult Educators – Will provide Adult Education teachers with the same rights and protections as their K-12 colleagues
+AB 897 Permanent Status for Adult Educators (Signed) – Will provide Adult Education teachers with the same rights and protections as their K-12 colleagues

 AB 1245 Free Community College for Childcare Providers – Helps with the CA childcare provider shortage by providing free community college for those going into early childhood education